 In addition to the organizations represented by the Task Force, the City should work to gain the support of large employers, schools and universities, housing developers, philanthropic organizations, and similar entities.
 Entities like Baptist Health Care, Habitat for Humanity, the Escambia County School Board, the University of West Florida, Pensacola State College, the Community Foundation of Northwest Florida, and Catholic Charities of Northwest Florida can all help provide financial and organizational support to the City's housing goals.
 The City can connect with these potential partners and explore what the City can provide in exchange for resources that lead to the development of housing that is affordable.
 This would involve a robust City housing program that could provide favorable financing or regulatory flexibility to the private sector to attract involvement in the City's goals.
+The City could provide this Report to local entities and seek additional feedback through a Request for Proposals (RFP) process.
 For example, the Escambia County School Board can provide surplus land within the City to be used as a site to develop housing for teachers and other essential school personnel.
 A major employer could help the City identify potential applicants and front their own resources through an Employer-Assisted Housing Program, given that affordable housing is essential to attract and retain workers.
 A local foundation or religious institution can aid in the funding of an affordable housing development targeted to residents in need or can even provide land and development assistance on unused or underutilized church property.
 A financial institution could assist to meet their obligations under the Community Reinvestment Act (CRA).
 With a wide range of interests and institutions aiming at the same target to build at least 500 homes in 5 years, the City should be able to meet its goals and more.